 - The fat from the first 2-3 hour boil NEEDS to be consumed (or skimmed off and saved) after this time period has elapsed.
 If the fat continues to boil it will become rancid.

-- My favorite broths are made from 1) chicken feet or 2) beef marrow bones.
+- My favorite broths are made from 1) chicken feet (or the whole leftover carcass of a chicken) or 2) beef marrow bones.

 Chicken feet yield a very gelatin-rich and flavorful broth, buttery and unbelievably sustaining in nature.
 The many joints in the feet are a key source of the needed gelatin and collagen.